BennyGIsMe/GAME-2338/quality_Lab.md

 Portability, For a while Apex was only played on PC, Xbox, and PS4 but, within this last year they came out with Apex for the Nintendo Switch and did a beta test for mobile.
 It is pretty cool that they did that and it made a bunch of people confused thinking about how it would work.
 #

+# Destiny 2
+I love the Destiny games first one was my favorite but, the second is still super fun.
+For this game the quality ill cover is going to be
+Reliability.
+This game is a big loot shooter which turns very grindy fast.
+Which is great because its supposed to be.
+I love running around fighting bad guys and being rewarded for it, it also alows me to hone my skills which in turn lets me be a better player.
+This aspect of the game has never changed and I hope it won't, in my opinion thats exactly what made me fall in love with the game.
+#

+# Dying Light